Tasmanian Renewable Hydrogen Industry Development Funding Program

 During the assessment of first round funding, the Assessment Panel identified that applicants found it challenging to articulate a viable hydrogen offtake strategy that could be supported within the funding available.
 Based on this, it was recommended that more work be done to clarify market opportunities and government support for hydrogen offtake in Tasmania.

 Renewables Tasmania is undertaking this work through a Hydrogen Demand Study, which will investigate end-use opportunities, such as hydrogen buses, that could be incorporated into domestic-sized renewable hydrogen projects in Tasmania.
-You can view the scope of this project here.

 The Government remains open to engagement with proponents to fund viable hydrogen projects in Tasmania and ask that any interested parties contact the Office of the Coordinator General in the first instance.